 Any ISTA that transmits an UL NDP as a response to the TF Location Sounding, shall set the TXVECTOR parameter CH_BANDWIDTH to the value defined in the BW subfield of the Common Info field of the soliciting TF.

+In the Sounding subvariant of the Ranging Trigger Frame, the RSTA shall set the UL Rep subfield of the User Info fields corresponding to each AID/RID of the ISTAs triggered by the Trigger frame to a value in the range 0 to RSTA Assigned UL Rep. Similarly, in the Ranging NDP Announcement frame, the RSTA shall set the DL Rep subfield of the STA Info fields corresponding to each AID/RID of the ISTAs addressed by that frame to a value in the range 0 to RSTA Assigned DL Rep.

 11.22.6.4.4.2 Non-TB Measurement Sounding Part